BigO96/OregonCampusMap/README.md

 #### There are three main features of the App:

-## Oregon Atheletics
+## Oregon Athletics

-The Oregon Atheletics page features a schedule overview of each Mens & Womens Sports
+The Oregon Athletics page features a schedule overview of each Mens & Womens Sports

 The infomation comes from a GoDucks iCal subscription.
 The App using, custom code written by me, fetches the data and features it on the app.
 The data is updated and accurate without maintenance